Seagate/cortx-motr/doc/HLD_of_FOL.rst

 Liveness and Pruning
 =====================

-A node fol must be prunable if only to function correctly on a node without persistent storage.
-At the same time, a variety of sub-systems both from M0 core and outside of it, might want to refer to fol records.
-To make pruning possible and flexible, each fol record is augmented with a reference counter, counting all outstanding references to the record.
-A record can be pruned iff its reference counter drops to 0 together with reference counters of all earlier (in lsn sense) unpruned records in the fol.
+A node FOL must be prunable if only to function correctly on a node without persistent storage.
+At the same time, a variety of sub-systems both from M0 core and outside of it, might want to refer to FOL records.
+To make pruning possible and flexible, each FOL record is augmented with a reference counter, counting all outstanding references to the record.
+A record can be pruned if its reference counter drops to 0 together with reference counters of all earlier (in lsn sense) unpruned records in the fol.

 Conformance
 =============

-- [R.FOL.EVERY-NODE]: on nodes with persistent storage, M0 core runs in the user space and the fol is stored in a data-base table.
-On a node without persistent storage, M0 core runs in the kernel space and the fol is stored in memory-only index.
-Data-base and memory-only index provide the same external interface, making fol code portable;
+- [R.FOL.EVERY-NODE]: on nodes with persistent storage, M0 core runs in the user space and the FOL is stored in a data-base table.
+On a node without persistent storage, M0 core runs in the kernel space and the FOL is stored in memory-only index.
+Data-base and memory-only index provide the same external interface, making FOL code portable;

 - [R.FOL.LOCAL-TXN]: request handler inserts a record into FOL table in the context of the same transaction where update is executed.
-This guarantees WAL property of fol;
+This guarantees WAL property of FOL;

 - [R.FOL]: vacuous;

-- [R.FOL.VARIABILITY]: fol records contain enough information to determine where to forward updates to;
+- [R.FOL.VARIABILITY]: FOL records contain enough information to determine where to forward updates to;

 - [R.FOL.LSN]: explicitly by design;

 - [R.FOL.CONSISTENCY]: explicitly by design;

-- [R.FOL.IDEMPOTENCY]: object versions stored in every fol record are used to implement EOS;
+- [R.FOL.IDEMPOTENCY]: object versions stored in every FOL record are used to implement EOS;

-- [R.FOL.ORDERING]: object versions and lsn are used to implement ordering;
+- [R.FOL.ORDERING]: object versions and LSN are used to implement ordering;

 - [R.FOL.DEPENDENCIES]: object versions and epoch numbers are used to track operation dependencies;

 - [R.FOL.DIX]: distinction between operation and update makes multi-server operations possible;

-- [R.FOL.SNS]: same as for r.fol.DIX;
+- [R.FOL.SNS]: same as for r.FOL.DIX;

-- [R.FOL.REINT]: cache pressure manager on a node keeps a reference to the last re-integrated record using auxiliary fol interface;
+- [R.FOL.REINT]: cache pressure manager on a node keeps a reference to the last re-integrated record using auxiliary FOL interface;

 - [R.FOL.PRUNE]: explicitly by design;

-- [R.FOL.REPLAY]: the same as r.fol.reint: a client keeps a reference to the earliest fol record that might require replay.
-Liveness rules guarantee that all later records are present in the fol;
+- [R.FOL.REPLAY]: the same as r.FOL.reint: a client keeps a reference to the earliest FOL record that might require replay.
+Liveness rules guarantee that all later records are present in the FOL;

-- [R.FOL.REDO]: by design fol record contains enough information for update redo.
+- [R.FOL.REDO]: by design FOL record contains enough information for update redo.
 See DTM documentation for details;

-- [R.FOL.UNDO]: by design fol record contains enough information for update undo.
+- [R.FOL.UNDO]: by design FOL record contains enough information for update undo.
 See DTM documentation for details;

-- [R.FOL.EPOCHS]: an epoch table contains references (lsn) of fol (pseudo-)records marking epoch boundaries;
+- [R.FOL.EPOCHS]: an epoch table contains references (LSN) of FOL (pseudo-)records marking epoch boundaries;

-- [R.FOL.CONSUME.SYNC]: request handler feed a fol record to registered synchronous consumers in the same local transaction context where the record is inserted and where the operation is executed;
+- [R.FOL.CONSUME.SYNC]: request handler feed a FOL record to registered synchronous consumers in the same local transaction context where the record is inserted and where the operation is executed;

-- [R.FOL.CONSUME.ASYNC]: asynchronous fol consumers receive batches of fol records from multiple nodes and consume them in the context of distributed transactions on which these records are parts of;
+- [R.FOL.CONSUME.ASYNC]: asynchronous FOL consumers receive batches of FOL records from multiple nodes and consume them in the context of distributed transactions on which these records are parts of;

-- [R.FOL.CONSUME.RESUME]: the same mechanism is used for resumption of fol consumption as for re-integration and replay: a record to the last consumed fol records is updated transactionally with consumption;
+- [R.FOL.CONSUME.RESUME]: the same mechanism is used for resumption of FOL consumption as for re-integration and replay: a record to the last consumed FOL records is updated transactionally with consumption;

 - [R.FOL.ADDB]: see ADDB documentation for details;

-- [R.FOL.FILE]: an object index table, enumerating all files and file-sets for the node contains references to the latest fol record for the file (or file-set).
-By following previous operation lsn references the history of modifications of a given file can be recovered.
+- [R.FOL.FILE]: an object index table, enumerating all files and file-sets for the node contains references to the latest FOL record for the file (or file-set).
+By following previous operation LSN references the history of modifications of a given file can be recovered.

 Dependencies
 ============